-In the FMG-method (or nested iteration) a crude initial estimate-in our case a uniform flow satisfying the inlet and outlet boundary conditions-is used.
+In the FMG-method (or nested iteration) a crude initial estimate - in our case a uniform flow satisfying the inlet and outlet boundary conditions - is used.
 To obtain a first estimate on each finer level, first the solution on the next coarser grid is improved by a single FAS cycle and then this improved approximation is interpolated to the finer grid.
 These steps are repeated on the finer levels until the finest level has been reached.

 The interpolation used to obtain the first guess on each level should be of high enough order to comply with the accuracy of the discretization.
-In our case, where the discretization is of first-order, the zero-order prolongation $P{h,2h}$ as used in the Galerkin approximation is not accurate enough, and a first-order bilinear interpolation is used.
+In our case, where the discretization is of first order, the zero order prolongation $P{h,2h}$ as used in the Galerkin approximation is not accurate enough, and a first order bilinear interpolation is used.

-6. Numerical results
+6. NUMERICAL RESULTS

-In this section, for a few numerical examples, we show that the rate of convergence of the

-FAS-iteration is almost independent of the number of points in the mesh.
-Further, because the truncation error is O(h) and the FAS convergence factors are well below 0.5, we see that with the FMG initial estimates a single (or a few) FAS iteration step(s) is (are) sufficient to obtain truncation error accuracy in the solution of the nonlinear system.
+In this section, by a few numerical examples, we show that the rate of convergence of the FASiteration is almost independent of the number of points in the mesh.
+Further, we see that with the FMG initial estimates only a few FAS iteration steps are sufficient to reach truncation error accuracy in the solution of the nonlinear system.

-The examples used are based on a single physical problem: the computation of a transonic flow in a channel with a circular bump.
+The examples used are based on a single physical problem: the computation of a transsonic flow in a channel with a circular bump.
 This is a standard problem, used to compare many different methods [13].

-The numerical experiments shown are restricted to the first-order discretization as described in Sections 2 and 3.
+The numerical experiments shown are restricted to the first order discretization as described in sections 2 and 3.
 We see that this discretization gives already a good approximation.
-Further improvement can be obtained by higher-order discretization.
-This, however, will not influence the rate of convergence of the FAS iteration, if the higher order is obtained by means of the defect correction [1], where only nonlinear systems of the type (5.1) are solved and the second order is obtained by the construction of the proper right-hand side $r_h$ .
+Further improvement can be obtained by higher order discretization.
+This, however, will not influence the rate of convergence of the FAS iteration, if the higher order is obtained by means of the defect correction [1], where only nonlinear systems of the type (5.1) are solved and the second order is obtained by the construction of the proper right hand side r_h .

-The physical problem is specified in Fig. 2.
-A non-uniform mesh in the channel is used as shown in Fig. 3.
+The physical problem is specified in figure 6.1.
+A non-uniform mesh in the channel is used as shown in figure 6.2.